 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain one way of helping a workaholic client identify what is important.
+-Name one way of helping a workaholic client identify priorities.

 -Explain a “pseudoworkaholic”.

 -Explain parentified children.
 It has been argued that in workaholic-headed families, the generation lines that typically insulate children from the parental adult world get violated or blurred, and these children become what family therapists call parentified.

 -Explain why the term workaholism has not been accepted into the official psychiatric and psychological nomenclature.

 -Name the three principles behind behavior modification in a workaholic client.

 -Explain why is denial of the problem another issue that counselors must contend with in counseling workaholics.

 -Explain a “savoring workaholic”.

 -Explain what personality traits are more likely to become workaholics.

 -Name factors trigger and maintain the complex phenomenon of Workaholism.